ibm-cloud-architecture/store-mq-gitops/README.md

 * Understand Event Streams, Kafka Connectors, MQ connectors

-## Option 1: From Cloud Pak for Integration
+## Option 1: Using existing Cloud Pak for Integration

 You have an OpenShift Cluster with the needed resource and you already installed Cloud Pak for integration common services and operators.